kedro-org/kedro/docs/source/03_tutorial/08_package_a_project.md

 An executable, `kedro-spaceflights`, is also placed in the `bin/` subfolder of the Python installation location.

-### Docker and Airflow
+### Docker, Airflow and Deployment

+There are several methods to deploy packaged pipelines via 1st party plugins and associated documentation:

-We support the [Kedro-Docker](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-docker) plugin for packaging and shipping Kedro projects within [Docker](https://www.docker.com/) containers.
+* [Kedro-Docker](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-docker) plugin for packaging and shipping Kedro projects within [Docker](https://www.docker.com/) containers.

-We also support [Kedro-Airflow](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-airflow) to convert your Kedro project into an [Airflow](https://airflow.apache.org/) project.
+* [Kedro-Airflow](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-airflow) to convert your Kedro project into an [Airflow](https://airflow.apache.org/) project.

-Also refer to our [Deployment Guide](../10_deployment/01_deployment_guide) for more details.
+* The [Deployment guide](../10_deployment/01_deployment_guide) touches on other deployment targets such as AWS Batch and Prefect.